6-minute read

 Looking ahead

-Historically speaking, grid operations have evolved at a slow, steady pace.
+Historically speaking, grid operations and smart grid automation have evolved at a slow, steady pace.
 Today, however, a new generation of drivers—including government actions and increasing demand, are forcing utilities to accelerate their progress in keeping pace with a changing environment while also ensuring grid reliability and security.
 Fortunately, technology is enabling utilities not only to meet today’s challenges, but to take a proactive role in designing the future of grid operations.

 Like what you see?